No new cases of COVID-19 reported by health unit

 No new cases of COVID-19 reported by health unit Back to video

+Numbers provided by the health unit on Friday show the number of confirmed cases among local residents at 3,409 since the pandemic was declared in March 2020.
+Of those, 3,382 cases are considered resolved.

-There are now 10 people with active cases of the virus.
+There are currently seven people with active cases of the virus.
 One of them is being treated at Brantford General Hospital.

 Twenty local people have died from the virus.